eiiches/mysql-protobuf-functions/docs/schema-loading.md

 ### Prerequisites

-- `protobuf-descriptor.sql` and `protobuf-json.sql` need to be installed in your MySQL instance.
+- `protobuf-json.sql` needs to be installed in your MySQL instance (includes schema loading functionality).

 ### Step 1: Generate Binary Descriptor Set